 - Offer a remedy: “Go get help!”
 “Let’s work this out with Coach.”

 Children can be taught to step in to reduce bullying.
 It’s up to us to show children safe ways to do so, help them practice those skills until they can use them without us, and then acknowledge their courage when they do.

 Michele Borba, Ed.D., is an internationally renowned educator, award-winning author, and parenting, child, and bullying prevention expert.
 She appears frequently in national media, including on the Today show, Dr. Phil, Dateline, Anderson Cooper, and Dr. Drew, and in TIME, Washington Post, Newsweek, People, The New York Times, and many others.
 A sought-after motivational speaker, she has presented workshops and keynote addresses throughout the world and has served as a consultant to hundreds of schools and organizations including the Pentagon, who hired Borba to work on eighteen US Army bases to train educators and counselors on bullying prevention.
 She offers realistic, research-based advice culled from a career of working with over 1 million parents and educators worldwide.

 Her proposal “Ending School Violence and Bullying” (SB1667) was signed into California law in 2002.
 She was awarded the 2016 National Child Safety Award by the Child Safety Network.
 She lives in Palm Springs, California.

-Michele Borba is the author of The 6Rs of Bullying Prevention: Best Proven Practices to Combat Cruelty and Build Respect
+Michele Borba is the author of End Peer Cruelty, Build Empathy: The Proven 6Rs of Bullying Prevention That Create Inclusive, Safe, and Caring Schools

 We welcome your comments and suggestions.
 Share your comments, stories, and ideas below, or contact us.
 All comments will be approved before posting, and are subject to our comment and privacy policies.